Keep Eating and Never Regret: Fat Thursday

 This Gluttony is one of seven parts of The Seven Deadly Sins, identified by an inscription, which together forms the innermost circle of Bosch’s religious panel which was created to convey moral teaching through depicting people from different social classes in everyday situations.
 The scenes undoubtedly show Bosch as a pioneer in genre painting, which was soon to become important.

 When your mouth becomes a vacuum cleaner

-Well, this print was attributed to Albrecht Dürer but I doubt it highly.
+Well, this print was attributed to Albrecht Dürer but I highly doubt the attribution.
 Unless he did it when he was in the same condition as the protagonists: in a pretty cheerful mood.
 It looks like a carnival party (I love their hats).
 The guy on the left intrigues me the most: is he devouring an entire goose?
-And why does the mouth of a guy holding the ewer looks like a vacuum cleaner pipe????!!!!
+And why does the mouth of a guy holding the ewer looks like a vacuum cleaner pipe?

 Defeated by food

-.)
+In the Middle Ages, Cockaigne was a mythical land of happiness and plenty, where restrictions of society didn’t oblige anyone, sexual liberty was open and for everyone, and there was enough food at hand (apparently the skies rained cheeses… I wouldn’t mind, I love cheese.)
 But Brueghel depicted it scornfully, using the well-known allegory he laughed at and criticized sloth and gluttony.
-We see a soldier, a peasant, and a clerk, each of them with their attributes, lying exhausted after a feast in the open-air.
-The unfinished egg runs between them, and so does the pig.
-In the right upper corner, we see a man with a spoon trying to climb to reach Cockaigne, while the soldier on the left awaits with an open mouth his share of food.
-If you look closely you’ll see that the fence in the centre of the painting is made of cheese!!!!
+We see a soldier, a peasant, and a clerk, each of them with their attributes, lying exhausted after a feast in the open air.
+An unfinished egg runs between them, and so does the pig.
+In the upper right corner, we see a man with a spoon trying to climb to reach Cockaigne, while the soldier on the left awaits his share of food with an open mouth.
+If you look closely you’ll see that the fence in the center of the painting is made of cheese!
 What a life!